Who Can Claim Damages In a Wrongful Death Suit In Arizona?

 If you have recently suffered the loss of a loved one, you are understandably traumatized, and confused about what to do next.
 Securing financial compensation will ensure that you and your family members don’t have financial worries on your mind.
 The statute of limitations for filing a wrongful death lawsuit in Arizona is two years after the death.
 That means you only have a window of 24 months in which you must take legal action for compensation.

-Contact a Phoenix injury attorney at our firm to discuss your legal rights to compensation for wrongful death losses.
+Contact a Phoenix injury attorney for a free case review and to discuss your legal rights to compensation for wrongful death losses.
 No amount of money can ever make up for a loss, but our attorneys will work compassionately to ensure that you are fully compensated, so that you and your family members can get closure and begin the process of moving forward.
 Call 602.595.5559 to speak with a Phoenix wrongful death lawyer today.